02chloe/MiniProject/Isaac YangZichun/README.md

 # Introduction
 This document is to record the planning idea and exploration of Stage 1 in our project.
 Isaac is mainly responsible for this period;

 This stage is supposed to quickly develope a basic prototype and result for team to discuss and analyse for further work carrying on.

 The document is divided into English version and Chinese version.
-Note that this document is not a prototype of the final report, so it is is only contributing to Isaac to track progress during the project.
+Note that this document is not a prototype of the final report,

+so it is is only contributing to Isaac to track progress during the project.

+PS: Gantt Chart of this stage is only for reference, Group Gantt chart shall prevail.

 - [English version](#jumpToE)
 - [Chinese version](#jumpToC)